truth-quark/util-scripts/README.md

 NB: some vehicle stereo systems arrange content in **filesystem** order.
 This can result in media displaying out of order.
 Use `fatsort -n` to arrange files in natural order on storage media.

+## rss2sh

+`rss2sh` is a convenience script for downloading local copies of podcasts.
+It converts RSS feed URLs to shell scripts calling `wget`.